This blog was updated in March 2019 to include the latest information and links to our tools.

 - how easy it is for programmes to change

-By thinking in this structured way, local public health leaders will be able to make recommendations on whether to increase, decrease or maintain spend in each programme area.
+By using this structured approach, local public health leaders will be able to make recommendations on whether to increase, decrease or maintain spend in each programme area.

-Taking things one step further, PHE’s Health Economics team has produced a number of resources, which can be used to estimate the value of investing in prevention and early diagnosis in specific areas.
+The Health Economics team and other teams in PHE have produced a number of resources which can be used to estimate the value of investing in prevention and early intervention in specific areas.

-These tools pull together the best available evidence on costs, savings, and health benefits for specific topic areas in a single place, thus simplifying the process of commissioning cost-effective services.
+These tools collate the best available evidence on costs, savings, and health benefits for specific topic areas in a single place, thus simplifying the process of commissioning cost-effective services.

 The interactive tools produced by PHE are: